homeday-de/homeday-blocks/src/services/README.md

 ```

 ### freezeScrolling/unfreezeScrolling
-Those functions encapsulates `disableBodyScroll` from [*willmcpo's body-scroll-lock*]((https://github.com/willmcpo/body-scroll-lock)) .
-Them allows to freeze/unfreeze the document scroll, keeping it allowed on the target element passed as argument.
+These functions encapsulate `disableBodyScroll` from [*willmcpo's body-scroll-lock*]((https://github.com/willmcpo/body-scroll-lock)) which supports iOS browsers.
+They allow freezing/unfreezing the document scroll, keeping it allowed on the target element passed as argument.

 ### isElVisible
 Returns a boolean indicating if the argument element is currently visible in the document window.
 It accepts as an argument an **object** and uses two properties:

 `param {Object} el: the DOM element to check`

 `param {Number} [offset=0]: an offset from the top for element to be considered visible`

 ### isScrolledPastElBottom
 Returns a boolean indicating if the bottom edge of the element passed a vertical position from the top of the document (offset).
 It accepts as an argument an **object** and uses two properties:

 `param {Object} el: the DOM element to check`

 `param {Number} [offset=window.innerHeight]: the value to check the bottom of the element.
 It's default value has been chose to check, as default, if the element is scrolled past the bottom of the window.`

 ### scrollToEl
 Scrolls the window to the top of a given element.
 It accepts as an argument an **object** and uses three properties:

 `param {Object} el: the DOM element to scroll to`

 `param {Number} [offset=0]: scrolling offset to the element.`

-`param {Boolean} [onlyIfNotVisible=true]: scrolls to the element only if this is not visible.
+`param {Boolean} [onlyIfNotVisible=true]: scrolls to the element only if it's not in the viewport.
 The check of the visibility is made with isElVisible described above`